 The knowledge acquired through this course will contribute to a better understanding of key elements of development in the African region - both from a challenge and opportunity perspective.
 This knowledge is valuable for identifying and addressing sustainability and business development in a more global setting.

-- The concept of sustainable development and corporate responsibility (CSR)
+- The concept of sustainable development and corporate responsibility (CSR) in Africa

 - This is Tanzania; history, culture, current situation and sustainable development prospects